-During the past month, we conducted at poll to see what project management framework teams used to help execute their data science projects.
+During the past few months, we conducted a poll to see what project management framework teams used to help execute their data science projects.

 A quick review of the different alternatives